 I was born in Montclair, NJ. but most of my early years were spent in beautiful Hazlet, NJ.
 There I attended Beers Street School.
-In late 1972 (I’m talking late December…what better month to move a family than in snowy December) our family moved to Arizona.
+Fitting for a guy who would later develop a “Two Fisted Drinker” beer mug.
+In the 70’s our family moved to Arizona.

 My first fast forward will take us to 1978.
 That was the year a good friend of mine named John Pulzato asked me to join a bowling league.
 I was 13 years old and really never picked up a bowling ball, but by the time I was 16 I won my first state bowling title.
 That title earned me a spot in the Coca-Cola Nationals in Washington, D.C., my first real trip away from home.